 - Former Chautauqua staff are NOT eligible.

 - Writers who are invited to submit are NOT eligible.

 The editors' decision is final and will be announced in each issue.
 If you have any questions, please don’t hesitate to contact us: email@example.com.

 Chautauqua welcomes unsolicited submissions of poetry, fiction, and creative nonfiction from February 15 to April 15 and from August 15 to November 15.
-The theme for the 2014 issue of Chautauqua is “Wonders of the World.”
-What captures your sense of wonder?
-What asks you to pause, study, and reflect?
+The theme for the 2015 issue of Chautauqua is “Privacy and Secrets.”
+How do we cultivate and protect out private lives and innermost selves?

 Chautauqua poem is not just a pretty exercise in language.
 It exhibits the writer’s craft and attention to language, employs striking images and metaphors, and engages the mind.
 It emerges from the poet’s deep reading and knowledge of poetic tradition, reacts to that tradition to reveals a definite aesthetic approach, opening insights into the larger world of human concerns.
 This may include traditional or experimental work, but each poem should be meaningful to a serious reader beyond the writer’s private code of expression.
 Submit a maximum of three poems, typed, single-spaced, justified left.